 Contact the Virginia Department of Transportation (VDOT) for an application packet, or download a form here.

 Once you have submitted the application and VDOT approves it, you can obtain safety vests, orange bags and important safety training information.

-In one to two months, your signs will be erected and you can clean your adopted section of highway.
+After two documented pickups, your signs will be erected and you can clean your adopted section of highway.

 How Do We Choose a Route?

 You can request a route near home or work.
 VDOT’s local Adopt-a-Highway coordinator will determine if that stretch of road is available.
 If it's not, the coordinator will work with you to find another road.

 How Much Road Do We Clean?

 In most cases, we ask you adopt a minimum of two miles.
 There are exceptions, depending on your area's needs.